MustafaJafar/python-courses-work/coursework/43_marks_detection_and_tracking/README.md

                 voldmorts resultant motion of simulation
     2.marks_real_capture\source
           where you find :
-                voldmorts resultant motion of the simple motion capture
+                voldmorts resultant motion of the simple facial motion capture

 the proper way to run my code :